Covid-19 safety policy

 Please aim to keep a safe distance between you and other clients in hallways and other areas while you’re in the centres.
 We’ve laid out clear floor markers to help us all maintain our distance.

-To avoid overcrowding and maintain social distancing, we’ve scheduled in extra time in between all of our appointments and classes.
+To avoid overcrowding and maintain social distancing, we’ve scheduled in extra time in between all of our appointments.

 Our waiting rooms and areas are closed, so please arrive just 5 minutes before your scheduled session and maintain social distancing using our clear floor markings.